Benjamin F. B. Hunter

 Lieutenant Benjamin Fitz-Bourne Hunter, USN (Ret.), was a sailor and officer of the United States Sailing Navy.
 Born November 11, 1821, in Pittsburgh, Pennsylvania, he held positions of increasing responsibility and commanded many groups of sailors.
-He died April 9, 1884, age 62, in Bay St. Louis, Mississippi, and was buried in Natchez, Mississippi (Hunter Lot #205, Plot #3).
+He died April 9, 1884, age 62, in Bay St. Louis, Mississippi, and was buried in Natchez, Mississippi.

 Naval service

 Benjamin F.B.
 Hunter was a lieutenant in the United States Navy, honorably retired in 1851.
 He entered naval service in 1835 at the age of 14 and served two years "before the mast" on the USS Warren and resigned in 1837.
 Hunter reentered service in 1839, was the sailing master of the USS Portsmouth, led an expedition to resupply Captain John Fremont during the War with Mexico and later led land forces during the Mexican–American War campaign for Los Angeles.
 He also led a 140-man landing party ashore in San Jose, Mexico, where the American flag was raised with no resistance.

 Contained below are excerpts from official orders and correspondence as published.

 From the National Archives, Naval Officer Records (dates are as written in the official log):